Licence Checker England

 Research notes

 Designated under sections 56–60 of the Housing Act 2004.
 Decision approved by the Executive on 11 September 2025 (report reference EXE25-094).
 An earlier Executive decision on 12 June 2025 (EXE25-072) approved proceeding with the consultation and applying new HMO licence conditions from 1 July 2025.
 Consultation ran from 27 June to 31 August 2025 (approximately 10 weeks).
 Consultation materials were available in multiple languages on request.
 The scheme was introduced as the council previously only had oversight of large HMOs (5+ occupants) under mandatory licensing.
 The scheme aims to ensure consistent standards and property conditions in all shared properties across the borough.
-Landlords who failed to apply by 5 January 2026 face a penalty: licences granted after that date may be restricted to 1 year rather than 3, and civil penalty notices up to £30,000 may be issued.
+Landlords who failed to apply by 5 January 2026 face a penalty: licences granted after that date may be restricted to 1 year rather than 3, and civil penalty notices may be issued.
 The council expected high application volume at scheme launch; processing of additional licensing applications may initially take longer than the standard 8-week target.
 Property types covered: HMOs with 3–4 occupants from 2 or more households sharing basic facilities,Properties let as HMOs where at least one occupant pays rent as their primary residence,Properties occupied by a live-in landlord with 3 or more lodgers.
 Exemptions or exclusions: Properties already licensed under mandatory HMO licensing (5 or more occupants from 2 or more households) Certain properties exempt under Housing Act 2004 Schedule 14.

 Our current data shows this scheme based on public information.
 Always verify the latest fees, dates, and boundary wording on the official council page.